mr392/Final_Project_API/README.md

 The left column displays the number entry and database table of all entries.
 The calculations can be performed on any two numbers.
 For operations that require only one number (square, square root) please enter a zero in the second box.

 The right column displays the totals along with a trend line of all entries.
+These utilize the chartist.js charting library.
 Clicking on the id number of an equation will bring the user to the individual calculation scrren.
 The user then has an option to delete equation from the database.
 ![view_delete](screenshots/view_delete.PNG)

 #### Stats Page